+Discussion: A Pure Kindly & Radiant Heart**

 	1. When I feel sad, my mother always cheers me up and makes me happy.
 My mother possesses a radiant heart.

 	2. Obuya became ill and has to spend all his time in bed.
 He says many prayers, does not become sad, and continues to show forth happiness.
 Obuya possesses a radiant heart.

 	To memorize the quote, try taking out keywords in the sentence.
 Have the children have to work out together to find which word would best fit that gap.

 	Access the Word document memorization aid here

-Before we leave the quote for today, here is one more short video from Spiritual Cookies to help with the meaning of words
+	Before we leave the quote for today, here is one more short video from Spiritual Cookies to help with the meaning of the words

 	STORY OF ABDU’L-BAHA: LOVE OF CHILDREN